 Max Planck Institute for Intelligent Systems, Stuttgart, Germany

-Humboldt Postdoctoral Research Assistant, Physical Intelligence Department (Nov 2016 – present)
+Senior Research Scientist, Physical Intelligence Department (Nov 2016 – Mar 2021)

-Currently working on the miniature scale, magnetically actuated soft robots.
-I am designing the physical platforms that allow the programming of the self-assembly of soft robotic elements.
-I am also applying model-free machine-learning methods to explore novel robotic designs and functions.
+Worked on the miniature scale, magnetically actuated soft robots.
+Designed the physical platforms that allow the programming of the self-assembly of soft robotic elements.
+Applied model-free machine-learning methods to explore novel robotic designs and functions.

 University of Cambridge, Cambridge, UK